alexminnaar/alexminnaar.github.io/_posts/2019-03-05-cuda-kmeans.md

 <h2><font size="5">Updating Centroids</font></h2>

 The next step is to recompute the centroids given the cluster assignments computed in the previous step.
-This is much more tricky to parallelize since the centroid computations depend on all of the other datapoints.
+This is much more tricky to parallelize since the centroid computations depend on all of the other datapoints in its cluster.
 However, operations that rely on distributed datasets to compute a single output value can still be parallelized and are called <i>reductions</i>.
 A sum reduction is shown in the diagram below.

 <div style="text-align:center">